zubairabid/wikisite_experiment/_posts/2017-11-23-science-toilet-paper-reviews.md

 duration: 7 minutes read
 ---

 Toilet papers.
-Seems like an insignificant common household item.
-But, did you know that there are over fifty brands of toilet paper on just Amazon.com - with over 9000 products listings?
+Seems like an insignificant everyday household item.
+But, did you know that there are over 50 brands of toilet paper on just Amazon.com - with over 9000 product listings?

 So, how exactly does one pick the right toilet paper to use - hopefully in a quantified, scientific way?